GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ## Config Sync

 Config Sync is a Kubernetes operator that allows managing of Kubernetes resources in a GitOps approach where the configurations are stored in the git repository and automatically pulled by the operator to be applied.
-The Config Sync operator custom controller monitors the Git repository and the state of the clusters, keeping them consistent for each Kubernetes object chosen.
-By default, Config Sync applies a configuration to each enrolled cluster and namespaces.
-However this scope can be limited using the [ClusterSelector](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/clusterselectors#clusterselectors) and [NamespaceSelector] configurations.

 Follow the instructions below to manually install the Config Connector operator.